MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-role-types.md

 title: About the Author and Operator user roles in Dynamics 365 Guides
 description: Learn about the Author, Operator, Restricted Author, and Restricted Operator user roles in Dynamics 365 Guides
 author:  davepinch
-ms.topic: article
+ms.topic: conceptual
-ms.date: 11/08/2021
+ms.date: 10/12/2023
 ms.author: davepinch
 ms.reviewer: v-wendysmith
 ---

 # About the Author and Operator roles in Dynamics 365 Guides

 If you're a Microsoft Dynamics 365 Guides admin, you can assign an Author or Operator role to users to limit what they can do in the apps.
-The Restricted Author and
-Restricted Operator roles provide an extra layer of control by limiting access to guides.
-Users who are assigned the Restricted Author and Restricted Operator roles
-**do not** inherit access to any guides or guide content (3D models, images, or videos) created in the environments that they are permitted to access.
+The Restricted Author and Restricted Operator roles provide an extra layer of control by limiting access to guides.
+Users who are assigned the Restricted Author and Restricted Operator roles **do not** inherit access to any guides or guide content (3D models, images, or videos) created in the environments that they are permitted to access.

 The following table describes the privileges that each role grants.